Ryanair cabin crew in Spain announce 12 more days of strikes | Business

 The announcement came on the final day of the crews' current strike, which began on Thursday and forced Ryanair to cancel 10 flights in Spain on Saturday.
 Cabin crew will strike on July 12-15, 18-21 and 25-28 across the 10 Spanish airports where Ryanair operates, the unions said in a statement.

+In a statement on Saturday, Ryanair said it expected "minimal (if any) disruption to its flight schedules in July as a result of minor and poorly supported Spanish labour strikes".
+It added that "Air Traffic Control (ATC) strikes and airport staff shortages across Europe (which are beyond Ryanair's control) may however cause some minor disruption and passengers whose flights are disrupted... will be notified by email/SMS."

 Ryanair cabin crew unions in Belgium, Spain, Portugal, France and Italy had taken strike action in recent days but the low-cost airline said less than 2% of its flights scheduled over last weekend had been affected.
-Airline workers across Europe have been staging walkouts as the sector adapts to a resumption of travel after the lifting of pandemic lockdowns, and staff shortages have been blamed for lengthy delays and queues.
+Airline workers across Europe have been staging walkouts as the sector adapts to a resumption of travel after pandemic lockdowns were lifted.
+Staff shortages have been blamed for lengthy delays and queues.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)